 OTD, OTR/L, OCCUPATIONAL THERAPIST

 Dr. Neeha received her bachelor’s degree in Occupational Therapy from Boston University, and master’s degree and clinical doctorate degree in Occupational Therapy from University of Southern California.
 Since completing her education, she has worked with children and their families in a variety of settings, including home and center based early intervention, public schools, private schools, early childhood mental health, outpatient hospital based programs, sensory outpatient clinics, interdisciplinary assessment clinics, community based pediatric programs, and private practice.
 She has extensive experience helping children with sensory processing delays, fine and visual motor delays, social skills, pre-writing and handwriting skills, as well as in their primary activities of daily living.

-Neeha s approach to therapy is holistic, drawing from evidenced based practice techniques, sensory integration theory, neurodevelopmental treatment approach, family-centered care, and a play based approach.
+Neeha’s approach to therapy is holistic, drawing from evidence-based practice techniques, sensory integration theory, neurodevelopmental treatment approach, family-centered care, and a play-based approach.
 Neeha offers individual Occupational Therapy assessment and direct services in Manhattan in either clinic, home, or schools.
-OT can address a wide range of needs including: gross motor/coordination issues, sensory processing and modulation, fine motor development, handwriting, self-care skills, social skills, feeding as related to sensory difficulties, and other activities of daily living.
-Consultation to parents and classroom teachers is also available, as well as group based intervention.
+OT can address a wide range of needs including gross motor/coordination issues, sensory processing and modulation, fine motor development, handwriting, self-care skills, social skills, feeding as related to sensory difficulties, and other activities of daily living.
+Consultation to parents and classroom teachers is also available, as well as group-based intervention.